paradime-io/nfl_data_modeling_challenge/README.md

 ![Fantasy points allowed by position](images/part3/fantasy-points-allowed-by-position.png)

+### Insights

+No insights here—analyzing this data is beyond my knowledge level.
+But if you understand the rules of fantasy football, I imagine there’s a lot of interesting takeaways hidden in these numbers.
+Either way, exploring the data was fun, and it gave me a better appreciation for how fantasy football works!

 ## Conclusions

-This analysis showed me that familiarity with the subject—like game rules and terminology—is crucial for in-depth and meaningful data analysis.
+This challenge showed me that knowing the game rules and terminology is really important for making sense of the data.
+ChatGPT and internet searches helped, but there’s only so much you can do without a deeper understanding of football.

-It also raised more questions than answers.
-For example, why do concussions sideline players for an average of 1.4 weeks, while foot injuries keep them out for 2 weeks?
-I don’t have the knowledge to explain that.
+Still, I had a lot of fun with this analysis.
+Instead of finding clear answers, I ended up with more questions—like why concussions only sideline players for 1.4 weeks on average, or why cornerbacks get injured the most.
+Fantasy football has way more layers than I expected!

+I feel inspired to try something similar one day with soccer data—this time with my soccer-loving nephew.
+It could be fun to dig into the stats of a sport I actually understand (at least a little)!